Indians Have To Work Almost 10x Harder Than White People To Be Healthy

 Lifestyle

 Besides diet, lifestyle contributes significantly to India’s health crisis.
-Whenever I visit India, I notice I’m indoors a lot.
+Whenever I visit India, I find myself indoors most of the time.
 This is because the streets are dirty, and it’s generally unsafe for women to walk alone.
 Yet, walking is one of the most beneficial things we can do for our health.

 Parting Thoughts